kgisl/pythonFDP/notes/InsertSortTDD.md

 	  - Print the list before and after your insertion has happened

 ## 4 Place the 4th element in the list into the first part part of the list (0:3) at the appropriate location
-  - Build a list in this order [4, 5, 6
+  - Build a list in this order `[4, 5, 6, 0, 3, 1, 2]` - the 4th element being `0`.
+Represent this using a diagram in your notebook
+  - Write